 There is currently no cure for the disease and in most cases, the outcome is fatal the first months of life, and 50% of the children die before the age of two years.
 Some affected boys can live into adolescence or even beyond, but their survival is dependent on a significant supportive care and, often, permanent mechanical ventilation.

-Genethon initiated research on gene therapy treatment of myotubular myopathy in 2003 in collaboration with Anna Buj Bello who was then at IGBMC (Strasbourg) and later moved to Genethon.
-She was able to show the efficacy of a gene therapy strategy based on the administration of an AAV (Adeno-Associated Virus) vector carrying a normal copy of the mutated gene developed at IGBMC in an animal model, in collaboration with Genethon (Buj-Bello et al, Human Mol.
+Genethon initiated research on gene therapy for the treatment of myotubular myopathy in 2004 in collaboration with Dr Anna Buj Bello who then worked at the IGBMC (Strasbourg) but later moved to Genethon.
+She demonstrated the efficacy of a gene therapy strategy based on the administration of an AAV (Adeno-Associated Virus) vector carrying a normal copy of the mutated gene (Buj-Bello et al, Human Mol.
 Genet, 17, 2008).

-The AFM-Telethon in France, Muscular Dystrophy Association in the United States, Myotubular Trust in Britain, Anderson Family Foundation and Joshua Frase Foundation participated in the financing of this study.
+The AFM-Telethon in France, the Muscular Dystrophy Association in the United States, the Myotubular Trust in Britain, the Anderson Family Foundation and the Joshua Frase Foundation all participated in the financing of this study.

-Following these preclinical results, Genethon collaborated with Audentes Therapeutics, a biotechnology company specialized in the development of treatments for rare muscle disorders, in order to initiate a clinical trial for myotubular myopathy based on gene therapy.
+On the basis of these preclinical results, Genethon collaborated with Audentes Therapeutics, a biotechnology company specialized in the development of treatments for rare muscle disorders, to set up a clinical trial to assess the treatment of myotubular myopathy by gene therapy.